grnet/synnefo/docs/upgrade/upgrade-0.15.rst

 Minimum number of NICs
 ``````````````````````

-Until v0.14 all Cyclades VM were forced to be connected to the public network.
+Before v0.15, all Cyclades VMs were forced to be connected to the public
-Synnefo v0.15 supports dynamic addition and removal of public IPv4 addresses,
+network.
+Synnefo v0.15 supports more flexible configurations and dynamic
-which may result in a VM holding no NICs.
-However, Ganeti's default allocation
+addition/removal of public IPv4 addresses, which can result in a VMs with no
-policy will not allow instance's without NICs.
-You will have to override
+NICs at all.
+However, Ganeti's default allocation policy will not allow
+instances without NICs.
+You will have to override Ganeti's default allocation
-allocation policy to set the minimum number of NICs to zero.
-Todo this,
+policy to set the minimum number of NICs to zero.
+To do this, first get the
-first get the current allocation policy:
+current allocation policy:

 .. code-block:: console